DaniloCVieira/imesc_savepoints/Hybrid-machine-learning-algorithms-accurately-predict-ecological-communities/README.md

-# iMESc
+# Hybrid machine learning algorithms accurately predict ecological communities

-Hybrid machine learning algorithms accurately predict ecological communities
+Authors: Luciana Erika Yaginuma, Fabiane Gallucci, Danilo Candido Vieira, Paula Foltran Gheller, Simone Brito, Thaïs Navajas Corbisier, Gustavo Fonseca

 Here are the savepoints of the hybrid model proposed in the manuscript "Hybrid machine learning algorithms accurately predict ecological communities".
 The savepoints can be uploaded in the application iMESc - An Interactive Machine Learning App for Environmental Science